MALTA (EU) RESIDENCY & CITIZENSHIP

 Q: What does "Schengen Area" mean?

-A: The Malta citizenship allows you to travel without restrictions across the "Schengen Area" of the European Union.
-The Schengen Area is a group of 26 European countries that have abolished passport and immigration controls at their common borders.
+A: Malta citizenship allows you to travel without restrictions across the "Schengen Area" of the European Union.
+The Schengen Area is a group of 29 European countries that have abolished passport and immigration controls at their common borders.
 It functions as a single country for international travel purposes, with a common visa policy.
 Source: Wikipedia

 Q: Will I be able to travel to the United States with the Malta passport?